-Secondary Appeal to Dean of the School of Health Sciences
+Secondary Appeal to the School of Health Sciences Appeals Committee

-If the Program Director, during the primary appeals process, upholds the SPC decision for dismissal, the student has the right to sumbit an appeal to the Dean of the School of Health Sciences.
-The student has 48 hours to notify the SPC chair of the intention to submit a secondary appeal.
-The student has five (5) calendar days from the date of the Program Director decision letter to submit a petition to appeal to the Dean of the School of Health Sciences.
+If the Program Director, during the primary appeals process, upholds the SPC decision for dismissal, the student has the right to sumbit an appeal to the SHS Student Conduct Appeals Committee.
+The student has 24 hours to notify the SPC chair of the intention to submit a secondary appeal.
+The student has three (3) business days from the date of the Program Director decision letter to submit a petition to appeal to the Dean of the School of Health Sciences.
 Amended decisions, by the Program Director, are not eligible for secondary appeal.
 SPC decisions based on recommendations referred back to the SPC for reconsideration are eligible for secondary appeal.
 Failure to submit an appeal within this period results in the loss of his/her right to appeal, resulting in immediate dismissal.
+The Program reserves the right to remove the student from clinical rotations during the appeal process if there is concern for patient safety due to deficits in clinical competency.